fengxia41103/myblog/content/thoughts/to nianyi.md

 same pattern then?
 None.
 I realized that if we go apart, we each will start to live our own life, and therefore there is no point to think about the ridiculous `saving` we could have achieved otherwise.
-How slow am I to grasp this idea when it must have been completely obvious to everyone?
+How slow am I to grasp this idea when it must have been completly obvious to everyone?
 I wish this realization could have come earlier, so I could have not dragged you along in the last 5 years and caused you frustration and agony.
 I'm sorry.
 I'm learning, just always too late.